Technology use is at the forefront of life at Sarum Hall. We approach technology in a balanced and holistic way.

 Rather than the traditional computer suite with banks of desktops, our recently renovated suite is a contemporary and flexible learning space.
 The environment fuses the lastest mobile technologies with the innate ability of all children to be creative.
 There is no fixed furniture; everything is mobile.
 It’s a space in which the pupils take ownership of their learning.

-The school uses G-Suite tools including Google Classroom as well as other online educational tools to enrich the curriculum and enhance the girls’ learning experience.
+The school uses G-Suite tools including Google Classroom as well as other online educational tools, such as Purple Mash and Seesaw, to enrich the curriculum and enhance the girls’ learning experience.
 Preparing our pupils for the future of education, the workplace and the world in general, is key to our curriculum.
 This is accomplished through gaining experience of collaborative working, understanding how to use a range of different technologies, of course, how to be safe online.

 Examples of technology use include: